ShaikhBorhanUddin/Inventory_Management/README.md

 ```
 ## ❓ Analytic Questions

 This project answers a wide range of business-critical questions using SQL queries and Tableau visualizations.
-These analytics are designed to empower decision-makers with actionable insights into sales performance, inventory movement, employee productivity, customer behavior, and operational efficiency.
+Considering the limitations of the dataset (no link beween sales and HR data), these analytics are designed to empower decision-makers with actionable insights into sales, customer behavior, and operational efficiency.
+The questions are given below

 1. **What are the top 5 products with the highest total revenue, considering OrderItemQuantity and PerUnitPrice?**
 2. **Which customers have spent the most money, and what is their total spending?
 (Top 10 customers by total spending)**